Vimperator

 Vimperator is a discontinued Firefox extension forked from the original Firefox extension version of Conkeror and designed to provide a more efficient user interface for keyboard-fluent users.
 The design is heavily inspired by the Vim text editor, and the authors try to maintain consistency with it wherever possible.

+In 2017, Vimperator was discontinued due to several changes in Firefox that would have required a complete rewrite to make it compatible.

 Notable features

 One of Vimperator's most notable features is mouseless browsing, which is a result of Vimperator's hints, command line with command completion, and comprehensive keyboard-accessible help system.

 Hint mode

 Vimperator hints allow users to perform actions on clickable web page items that would normally be completed with the mouse.
 When the hint mode is accessed, all clickable items on a page are tagged with numbers.
 The user can select one of the items by typing its number or typing a part of its link text.
 Once the item is unambiguously specified, the browser proceeds as if the item was accessed with the mouse.
 Depending on how hint mode was entered, the browser might proceed by clicking on the item, focusing on it, copying its link location, or several other tasks that would usually be completed with aid of a mouse.

-This function was originated in an extension named Hit-a-Hint, and the vimperator developers adopted the function as a vimperator module in the early stage of development, and rewrote the code to make it lighter in pages with many links.
+This function was originated in an extension named Hit-a-Hint, and the Vimperator developers adopted the function as a Vimperator module in the early stage of development, and rewrote the code to make it lighter in pages with many links.
 They also added function of selecting actions like copying link locations etc.